 The program is hosted by FUBiS, an affiliate of Free University, which is located in Dahlem, a charming, quiet section of Berlin within easy reach of the city center by public transportation.
 Berlin is a dynamic, multicultural city with a vibrant nightlife and wide array of cultural and recreational activities.

 Students attend classes with international students.

 Language of Instruction

-German language study is recommended but not required during the summer program.
+German language study is available but not required during the summer program.

 Go to the Participants

 Choose to live in a single room in a shared apartment at one of the Free University’s student dorms, a single occupancy apartment, or with a German family.
 Housing is arranged through FUBiS.
 More information on housing

 FUBiS offers a variety of extracurricular activities.
 The following trips and activities are included in your Program Fee: